-Student Date Email Address Phone

-A. List all programs that you are planning to apply.
-(Program Name, Director and the top two criteria for this program as found in the Applicant Guide to Supervised Practice Experience.)

-B. Background Information

-1. Schools Attended and Dates
+Student Date Email Address Phone A. List all programs that you are planning to apply.
+(Program Name found in the Applicant Guide to Supervised Practice Experience) B. Background Information 1.
+Schools Attended and Dates

-Please check the following categories regarding your employment experience in a nutrition/health related area during the fall and spring semesters for each class year.
+2. Please check the following categories regarding your employment experience in a nutrition/health related area during the fall and spring semesters for each class year.
 An updated resume must be attached to this document.

-0 Beginning/Ending

-Year Dates (Month/Year) <10 hrs./wk.
+Year Beginning/Ending Dates (Month/Year) <10 hrs./wk.
 10-20 hrs./wk. >20 hrs./wk.

 Freshman

-Soohomore -
+1 lesiiiiaii

+Sophomor e

 Junior

-Senior 6

-3. Please check the following categories regarding your volunteer experience in a nutrition/health related area dumQ the £ I and spnhQ semesters ior each class year.
+Senior 3.
+P lease check the e following categories regarding nd spring semesters for each cl g your volunteer e xperience in a nutr ition/health related d area Beginning/Ending Year Dates (Month/Year) <10 hrs./wk.

-Beginning/Ending 5 · · · · · · ·

-Year Dates (Month/Year) <10 hrs./wk.
 10-20 hrs./wk. >20 hrs./wk.

-1.5

-Freshman

-Sophomore

-Junior

-Senior

-4. What makes you a unique dietetic intern candidate (list experience, attributes, etc. that make you a good applicant for the programs you are applying to.)

-5. What are your strengths?

-6. What are your weaknesses or areas that require further development?
+Freshman Sophomor e Junior Senior Vhat makes yo ou are applyino u a unique dietetic intern candio g to.) date (list experienc e, attributes, etc. tha at make you a goo od applicant for the programs 5.
+V 5.
+What are your strengths?
+6. W 6.
+What are your weaknesses or areas that require further development?
 7. How do you react to stress?
 What do you do in stressful situations?

-- What is your overall GPA? (include transfer credits) What is your GPA in your major? (all NUTR courses) What is your DPD GPA? (all courses listed on the DPD course list}
+W 3.
+What is your overall GPA? (include transfer credits) What is your GPA in your major? (all NUTR courses) What is your DPD GPA? (all courses listed on the DPD course list) 9.
+Is a GRE or similar test required for your application(s)?
+J. 13 .
+13 a Ott. of Sittilial 1651 required for your application(3):

-- 10. For each of the following characteristics, give one or more examples of your ability to demonstrate application of each of the following:

-- a.
-Organizational skills:

-- b.
-Time management skills:

-- c.
-Teamwork skills:

-- d.
-Leadership skills:

-- e.
-People skills:

-- f.
-Initiative:

-- 11. Why do you want to be a RON?

-- 12. What are your career goals?
-What would you like to be doing in 5 years?
+Do you plan to retake?
+10. For each of the following characterist following: a.
+Organizational skills: b.
+Time management skills: c.
+Teamwork skills: d.
+Leadership skills: e.
+People skills: f.
+Initiative: 11.
+Why do you want to be a RDN? permission to write a letter of 10.
+For each of the following characterist following: a.
+Organizational skills: b.
+Time management skills: c.
+Teamwork skills: d.
+Leadership skills: e.
+People skills: f.
+Initiative: ould you like to be o doing in 5 years?
 10 years?
-Be specific on the areas of the profession you would like to be working.

-l give ,.rermission to write a letter of

-recommendation to

-has my permission to include my grades, GPA, & class rank in this letter.

-Signature

-Request for a Declaration of Intent Texas A&M University
+Be specific on the areas of the profe ession yo 10.
+For each of the following characterist following: a.
+Organizational skills: b.
+Time management skills: c.
+Teamwork skills: d.
+Leadership skills: e.
+People skills: 10.
+For each of the following characterist following: a.
+Organizational skills: b.
+Time management skills: c.
+Teamwork skills: d.
+Leadership skills: 10.
+For each of the following characterist following: a.
+Organizational skills: b.
+Time management skills: c.
+Teamwork skills: 10.
+For each of the following characterist following:a.
+Organizational skills:b.
+Time management skills: 10.
+For each of the following characterist following:a.
+Organizational skills: 10.
+For each of the following characterist following: 10.
+For each of the following characterist Do you plan to retake? ics, give one or mo ore examples of your ability to demonstrate application of each of the What are your GRE scores?
+V Q vv has my permission to include my grades, GPA, & class rank in this letter.
+Date • has my permission to include Request for a Declara Texas A&M